isomerpages/moe-admiraltysec/_sec-1-registration-2025/First Day of School/Meet The Parent Session 2024.md

 * CCA Showcase to learn more about the CCAs offered in ADSS
 * Principal’s talk
 * Sharing on school’s Personalised Digital Learning Programme and Policy and CCA Policy
-* Outdoor Adventure Learning Briefing
 * Dialogue with Form Teachers and KPs

-Parents can indicate their attendance in the Parent Gateway letter issued on 20 December 2023.
+Parents can indicate their attendance in the Parent Gateway letter issued on 18 December 2024.